BorgesJonas/movies-app/README.md

 # Movie Explorer

-Welcome to Movie Explorer, a simple React Native application built with Expo.
+Welcome to Movie Explorer, a simple React Native application built with Expo for the purpose of react native studies.
 This application allows you to browse a list of movies, view details, and mark your favorites.
 Integration with The Movie Database (TMDb) API provides accurate and up-to-date information about movies.

 ## Prerequisites